Thqrn/ffmpeg-scripts/README.md

 # Extract Frame
 Extracts a frame from a video.
 Note that frames start at 0, so the second frame in the video is 1, the third is 2, and so on.

+# Change FPS
+Changes the fps of a video